sekwah41/palworld-save-editor/README.md

 While technically this could be a portable file due to WebView2 being installed on window's 11 it's a tiny install anyway.

 For now once its working I will upload a copy manually to the releases page, but I will automate it if I continue to work on this.

+Oh and also this is my first svelte project because I wanted to try it out, so I'm sure there are better ways to do things :)

+As of creating the project it can only open player saves, check [this ticket](https://github.com/sekwah41/palworld-save-editor/issues/2) to see the progress on opening the other sav files.